outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - AI that identifies complexity requiring other structures to be added/embedded in analysis network
     - example: identifying a 'map' structure to store a set of definitions (like to contain a language/dependency graph), and a 'filter' structure to store a set of standards (like to standardize to that language)

-  - create https temp server/cert for request sessions on sites that arent https already, after filtering content for malware on temp server
+  - create https temp server/cert for request sessions on sites that arent https already, after filtering content for immediate malware/attacks on temp server

   - insight analysis includes:
       - identifying how an insight is generated (insight path)